renanpupin/react-native-media/README.md

 ![Logo](logo.png)

-A react-native library to play and record audio on iOS and android.
+A react-native library to play and record audio on both iOS and android.

 ## Specifications